fluidware/fluidsurveys-docs/chapters/Publish/deployment.rst

 Create a 2D Bar Code
 ^^^^^^^^^^^^^^^^^^^^

-Smartphones are becoming more and more common, and a popular way of getting a survey onto a phone is via QR Codes.
+Smart phones are becoming more and more common, and a popular way of getting a survey onto a phone is via QR Codes.
 Like a barcode, the QR code contains all necessary information for your survey to be loaded when scanned via the phones barcode reader.
 The phone can scan the QR code and be instantly transported to your survey.
 Each and every survey you create will produce an entirely unique QR code.

 You can include this image on your website or on printed material to enable mobile device users to quickly and easily access your survey.
 To download a QR code for a survey, right click the image and click 'Save Image As', or click the 'Save Image' button at the bottom of this dialog.